-This asset management plan covers the transport infrastructure assets that serve the Gwydir Shire Community's Transport needs.
-These assets include roads, bridges, footpaths and cycleways throughout the Council area that enable people to get to work, and recreation, children to school, farm produce to markets and goods and services to shops.
+This asset management plan covers the roads assets that serve the Gwydir Shire Community's needs.
+These assets include roads and related infrastructure (with exception of bridges and box culverts >6.0m) throughout the Council area that enable people to get to work, and recreation, children to school, farm produce to markets and goods and services to shops.